Hypergear/UCL_Dissertation/Report/Results.md

 ### High(country) level STC

 #### Distribution of STC between countries
-The high level data aggregate the STC information into the country level, which includes the mainland; dependent areas and overseas territories.(Nationsonline, 2022) This makes some small oversea island be in part of its geographic territories, for example Guam is an unincorporated territory of the US in western pacific Ocean(US.
-DOI, 2016) but it is responsible for 7 out of 20 STCs connection between East Asia and West America(TeleGeography, 2022).
+The high level data aggregate the STC information into the country level, which includes the mainland; dependent areas and overseas territories.(@nationsonline_2022_countries) This makes some small oversea island be in part of its geographic territories, for example Guam is an unincorporated territory of the US in western pacific Ocean(@usdoi_2016_definitions) but it is responsible for 7 out of 20 STCs connection between East Asia and West America(@telegeography_2022_submarine).
 This leaves 396 edges connections across 183 countries.

 ![result_map_countryFirstCable](img/result_map_countryFirstCable.png)
 ###### _Figure. %&%&%N. Country level connection_